Applications & Forms

 Getting Started

-If you are just getting started, please take a minute to review the Permit Process and Frequently Asked Questions pages.
-You can also call (775) 588-4547 to talk to a permit technician or schedule a call with a planner.
+If you are just getting started, please take a minute to review the Permitting Process and Frequently Asked Questions pages.
+Head over to the Parcel Tracker if you are ready to research a property.

 Helpful Tips

-There are generally three levels of TRPA environmental review:
+There are generally four categories of TRPA environmental review:

 Apply Online